spshubham/drone-service/README.md

 Please Use editor.swagger (https://editor.swagger.io/) for api documentation:
    1. API documentation link: https://github.com/spshubham/drone-service/blob/main/api_doc/api.yaml
+   2. Copy and paste the content of API doc into editor.swagger
-   2. Service is hosted, Use API documentation directly to execute all API's.
+   3. Service is hosted, Use API documentation directly to execute all API's.

 # Docker file